 Hair Ornament Item Number: Edz1076 from the MOA: University of British Columbia

-Elongated elliptical copper (?) object with raised images of flowers, birds, and geometric designs on the front--two pinholes at far ends.
+Elongated, rectangular metal ornament, with rounded corners.
+Ornament has raised images of flowers, birds, and geometric designs on the front--two pinholes at far ends.

 At the time of collection (1980) these were no longer in use, as most women had their hair cut and often curled.
 In the past, they had been used to secure women’s long hair, wrapped at the back in a bun.
 The woman’s hair was twisted over and around the ornament, and a pin pushed through to secure it.
 Ornaments like these were worn by both land-dwelling farming people and boat-dwelling fishing people.